ogc1231/puzzle-pyramid/TESTING.md

 Return back to the [README.md](README.md) file.

-Below is al the testing carries out on this application to find any bugs, errors or performance issues.
+Below is all the testing carried out on this application to find any bugs, errors or performance issues.

 ## Code Validation
 ### Python Validator - PEP8